CSCfi/csc-user-guide/docs/computing/connecting/ssh-keys.md

-If you want to store your key pair in a non-default location (somewhere else than `~/.ssh/` or `C:\Users\<username>\.ssh\`), set the key location in the `.ssh/config` file or using an [authentication agent](#ssh-agent).
+If you want to store your key pair in a non-default location (somewhere else than `~/.ssh/` or `C:\Users\<username>\.ssh\`), set the key location in the `.ssh/config` file or using an authentication agent (see system-specific instructions).
 If you intend to use RStudio, Jupyter notebooks or something else where the connecting from your local workstation to a compute node requires piping through a login node, set agent-forwarding and the path to your private key in the `.ssh/config` file as follows:

 ```bash
 Host <host>.csc.fi